wzy151531/Java-chat-program/README.md

 ## Alias

 The whole project is divided into two parts: server and client.
-Both projects are built with gradle6 and jdk11.
+Both projects are built with `gradle6` and `jdk11`.

 ## Quick Start

 ### Build and run

-For server project, first you need to add a 'jdbc-properties' file which includes the ssh connection information and database information in 'src/main/resources'.
+For server project, first you need to add a `jdbc-properties` file which includes the ssh connection information and database information in `src/main/resources`.

 The two projects both use gradle-wrapper, you can just open either of them in intellij or eclipse simply, and use the gradle tool inside the IDE to build and run the project.

-You don't need to install the gradle, just run the following command in the project root folder like 'socotra-server' or 'socotra-client':
+You don't need to install the gradle, just run the following command in the project root folder like `socotra-server` or `socotra-client`:

 ```bash
 ./gradlew build